HP319193/prisme.ai/docs/docs/en/hosting/authentication/index.md

 If you do not want the same IdP to be available between Prismai studio & workspaces pages, these 2 variables can also be differently configured between `prismeai-console` and `prismeai-pages`.

+!!! note "Authenticating from workspaces pages"

+    Bear in mind that each workspace register itself as an OIDC client of your providers in order to allow users to connect from your workspaces pages.
+    These registrations happen on creation and update of a workspace, when they are made they register a `redirect_uri` which contains the current `PAGES_HOST` value.

+    While installing your platform you might change the value of `PAGES_HOST` multiple time.
+    So, whenever you change your `PAGES_HOST`, make sure to trigger a workspace update (example: change the description of the workspace and save) in order to trigger a new registration as client with the new `PAGES_HOST` value.

 ## Configuring Microsoft SSO